 Disturb the area where the assault occurred

 Whether you are a survivor of recent or non-recent abuse, we are here for you.
-Our dedicated caseworkers are equipped to support clients through the process of seeking support, progressing (or not) with the criminal justice system, whilst providing both independent and institutional advocacy.
+Our dedicated caseworkers are equipped to support clients through the process of seeking support such as signposting.
 Our practitioners work with survivors to form individualised safety and support plans, with the intention to minimise/reduce risks and harms, uphold and represent the concerns, wishes, and needs of the survivor, continuously prioritising our clients safe.

 If you have never disclosed your abuse before, we are here for you.
 By this, we mean if you have not reported/disclosed the abuse to authorities, family/friends, we are ready to listen with no pressures or judgements around what you choose to do next.